The success story of Amazon is just another testament to the reality of the American Dream.

 Amazon Seller app lets you have real-time knowledge regarding your order status.
 There are multiple benefits to using this feature.

-For Better Inventory Management
+3. Better Inventory Management

 You can get a fair idea of what’s in demand while looking at your order panel on the app.
 With this information in your hand, you can devise better inventory management for the future.